0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

 ## How to build a REST API using NodeJS

-👋 Hey everyone, I know it's been really long since I posted a new blog 😅. 👀 So in this blog post we are doing to build a REST API which would serve as a source of motivation for developers using NodeJS and MongoDB.
+👋 Hey everyone, I know it's been a long since I posted a new blog 😅. 👀 So in this blog post we are doing to build a REST API that would serve as a source of motivation for developers using NodeJS and MongoDB.
 So let's get started 🏄‍♂️

 ![](https://c.tenor.com/r3XdvPsAV3kAAAAS/despicable-me-minions.gif)

-# What's an API ? 🤔
+# What's an API? 🤔

-API stands for "Application Programming Interface" which is a tool which allows two applications to talk to each other 📞.
-Let's actually understand the meaning of API by some real life example ✨
+API stands for "Application Programming Interface" which is a tool that allows two applications to talk to each other 📞.
+Let's understand the meaning of API by some real-life examples ✨

-So you have built a amazing e-store application and you wanted other developers to build applications on it.
-Now you have to built some sort of software which communicates between your web service and the developer's application and that's where API comes in.
+So you have built an amazing e-store application and you wanted other developers to build applications on it.
+Now you have to build some sort of software that communicates between your web service and the developer's application and that's where API comes in.

 ![](https://res.cloudinary.com/practicaldev/image/fetch/s--5mJq34Yb--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://user-images.githubusercontent.com/26124625/104198884-ca1bcf80-544c-11eb-94d1-22548426ad4d.png)

-## What's an REST API ? 🤔
+## What's a REST API? 🤔

 Now as you have let's talk something about "REST APIs".
-REST stands for **Representational State Transfer**, it's one of the most popular known type of API architecture.
-These type of APIs follow the client-server model, where one program send a request and the other response with some data.
+REST stands for **Representational State Transfer**, it's one of the most popularly known type of API architecture.
+These types of APIs follow the client-server model, where one program sends a request and the other response with some data.
-The requests are basically HTTP methods such as POST, GET, PUT, DELETE....
+The requests are HTTP methods such as POST, GET, PUT, DELETE...

 ![](https://res.cloudinary.com/practicaldev/image/fetch/s--8sH5rrSh--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://user-images.githubusercontent.com/26124625/104204412-431e2580-5453-11eb-9827-29a65aa6ff82.png)

-You would have a more clear understanding about APIs and REST APIs when we actually build a project 👀.
+You would have a more clear understanding of APIs and REST APIs when we build a project 👀.
 So what are we waiting for, let's dive started into coding 👨‍💻.

 # Setting up the project 🛠

-Let's setup our project so that we can start coding 👨‍💻.
+Let's set up our project so that we can start coding 👨‍💻.

 1. Creating a separate folder for our project